ANKouwenhoven/HHSChallenge/README.md

 ### Aims of this project for the students:
 Give a taste of what study direction students could go.

- - Network and System engineer
+ - Network and System Engineering

-   working on embedded systems look how computer networks works
+   Working on embedded systems and connecting hardware and software

  - Information Security Management

-   learning how to attack and defend an system opsec
+   Learning how to attack and defend a system

  - Innovative Development

-   a startup with training wheels
+   The basics of running a startup

  - Business & Data management

-   how to tell to management how to bully developers, how to design databases
+   Design and maintain databases and create business models

  - Software Engineering

+   Designing and developing software

 ## Install from source
 // todo